-DISCLAIMER (Before you decide to get offended): we’re not saying that every dad falls into one of these stereotypes.
+DISCLAIMER (Before you decide to get offended): We’re not saying that every dad falls into one of these stereotypes.
+Most of them don’t.
 This article is just for fun.
 Don’t take it too seriously.
 Ya know, laugh a little.

 1) Mr. Record Keeper-Boy do we love this guy!
 If it weren’t for him, the other parents might actually have to remember stuff.
 What’s the slaughter rule for 10-U Little League games?
 Are base runners allowed steal home at this age?
 What’s the maximum bat barrel diameter allowed in Pony League All-Stars?
 Just ask Mr. Record Keeper.
 He knows.
 While many of us struggle to recall the names of our teams’ assistant coaches, Mr. RK can tell you how many strikes the opposing team’s starting pitcher threw… in a pool play game six months ago.
 He’s sort of like Rain Man, but with better social skills and clothing selections.

 2) The Bleacher Coach– This dad can be